egonw/blog/_posts/2008-06-04-recovering-full-mass-spectra-from-gc-ms.markdown

 important for metabolite identification of new, yet unknown compounds (yes, even dereplication is already non-trivial, because of the lack of free (open data preferably), machine accessible (open standards!) database of mass spectra (using different ionization methods).
-Look up by monoisotopic mass is possible in, for example, [ChemSpider](http://www.chemspider.com/) (see [this blog](http://chem-bla-ics.blogspot.com/2007/11/metabolomics-workflows-in-taverna.html)), but look up via full spectrum is less common.
+Look up by monoisotopic mass is possible in, for example, [ChemSpider](http://www.chemspider.com/) (see [this blog <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/11/26/metabolomics-workflows-in-taverna.html)), but look up via full spectrum is less common.
 The number of databases are growing, and likewise the openness and accessibility.
 Who know what the [Netherlands Metabolomics Center](http://www.metabolomicscentre.nl/)'s support platform will be able to offer in a year or two.